 Step 6: Monitor and Adjust

-Regularly assess your progress and make adjustments to your program as needed.
+Regularly gauge your progress and make adjustments to your program as needed.
 Keep detailed training logs and track key performance indicators relevant to your sport.
-Be prepared to modify your plan based on your body’s response, unexpected events, or changes in your competitive schedule.
+Be ready to modify your plan based on how your body responds, unexpected events, or changes in your competitive schedule.

 Practical Applications of Periodization Training

-To help you better understand how to apply periodization principles to your training, let’s explore some practical examples for different sports and fitness goals.
+To help you better grasp how to apply periodization principles to your training, let’s explore some practical examples for different sports and fitness goals.

 Periodization for Strength Athletes